kimbjerge/MCC-trap/README.md

 This script is configured for 10 classes including one for background images.

-Edit the hp_param_training.py script if using your own dataset before training, providing a data path, logging path, model save path and edit the steps per epoch.
+To train a model with your own dataset edit the hp_param_training.py script by providing a data path, logging path, model save path and edit the steps per epoch based on the size of the dataset.

 Tensorboard command: tensorboard --logdir hparam_tuning --reload_multifile=true